hyosung11/Launch-School/Courses/JS129/Study_Guide.md

 # JS129 Assessment: Object Oriented Programming > Specific Topics of Interest

+Object Oriented Programming is a programming paradigm in which we think about problems in terms of using objects to organize our program.

 ## 1. Objects, Object Factories (Factory Functions), Constructors and Prototypes, OLOO, and ES6 classes

 ### 1.1 Objects